04ajoshi/ajoshi04.github.io/README.md

 ```

 First we need to load the CSVs into dataframes.
 Then we can convert the birthdays into a datetime format, making it easier to work with.
+Now we can calculate the age of a player.
+We will grab the most recent date that a player has attribute data for.
+Then we subtract that from their birthdate to get their age.
-Why?
-Well now we can easily calculate the age of a player.
-We create a new column called age that shows how old a player is.
+Next, we can put that into a new column called age that will show how old a player is.

 We also need to fill in any potential missing data points.
 Here we group by players and use forward and backward fill to fill gaps.
 ```